Joystream/helpdesk/roles/storage-providers/README.md

 If you see `Daemon is ready` at the end, you are good!

 ### Configure IPFS
-Some of the default configurations needs to be changed, in order to get better performance:
+Some default configurations needs to be changed, in order to get better performance:

 ```
 # cuz xyz